moryba/Notes-on-Cybersecurity/README.md

 - [NIST 800-123](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-123.pdf) -> it contains valuable info about server vulnerabilities and threats
 - [NIST 800-175Br1](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-175Br1.pdf) -> It is useful if your organization wants to implement encryption
 - NIST CSF -> it provides info on authentication and identity management strategies, risk assessments, managing security in the supply chain and vulnerability disclosure.

+### 2. Principle of least privilage

+Principle of least privilage stand for granting the lowest level of access that is required to accomplish task and removing unneccessary access when possible.
+It applies to people in accesing data, devices, network traffic both external and internal, database and applications.

+## System security: securing networks

+## Monitoring and logging for detection of malicious activity